Carlton - Chai

 [Charlton, ..
 3 more] Var. of Carlton 1 Root fr.
 Old English word.
 "Free peasant settlement."
-The form Charlton is a rarely occurring masculine name, and it occurs regularly (Top 4%) as a surname according to the US Census.
-See also Charleton.
+The variation Charlton is scarcely used as a men's name, appearing often (Top 4%) as a surname in the US Census.
+See also Charlot.

-Chad▼ [Chaddie, Chadd, Chadric, Chadrick, Chadwick▼] 3 Stems fr.
+Chad▼ [Chaddie, Chadd, Chadric, Chadrick, Chadwick] 3 Stems fr.
 Old English element.
 Modern spelling of the medieval given name Ceadda, borne by a seventh-century saint who was Archbishop of York ..
-The variant forms Chad (Top 10%) and Chadwick (66%) are familiar male names, while the other names are unusual comparatively.
-Chad (Top 54%), Chadd (27%) and Chadwick (2%) occur frequently as last names in the US Census.
+The variations Chadwick, Chadrick, Chadd and Chad are more widely used as birth names for boys among the various versions of the name.

-Chadwick▼ [Chadwyck] 4 Derived fr.
+Chadwick [Chadwyck] 4 Derived fr.
 Old English word.
 "Dairy farm of Ceadda."
-The form Chadwick is common (Top 66%) as a male name, while Chadwyck is uncommon comparatively, and Chadwick appears frequently (Top 2%) as a last name in the US Census. ..
+The form Chadwick is a familiar (Top 66%) masculine name, while Chadwyck is scarce in comparison, and Chadwick appears often (Top 2%) as a surname according to the US Census. ..

 Chai 5 Stems fr.
 Hebrew element.
 "Living, vital."
-The version Chai is uncommonly used as a first name, appearing frequently (Top 18%) as a last name in the US Census.
-See also Shai.
+The variation Chai is a sparsely used male name, appearing commonly (Top 18%) as a last name according to the US Census.
+See also Cai.

 [Carlton - Chai]